piccolomo/plotext/README.md

 This is what you could output on terminal with `plotext`:
 ![example](https://raw.githubusercontent.com/piccolomo/plotext/master/images/subplots.png)

-For details on how to use the package, follow this menu.

 ## How to Install
 To install the latest version of `plotext` you can use: